jakubbortlik/asteroids-game/README.md

 # asteroids-game
 This is a fun project based on a boot.dev task.

+# Installation
+- if you have `Poetry` installed just run `poetry install` in the project's root directory
+- alternatively you can run `pip install -e .` (in a dedicated virtual environment)

+# Running the game
+- activate the poetry shell (`poetry shell`) and just type `asteroids` in the command line
+- or run `poetry run asteroids`
+- alternatively, if the above does not work, run `python main.py` in the dedicated virtual environment

 # Ideas for further improvement

 - [x] Add a scoring system